wordofwarning/wordofwarning.org/socialexperiment/may2025/index.md

 <hr>
 **Ben Hodge** · *Teddy Bears Picnic*

+Deep within the forest, the teddy bears are having a lovely time.
+Catch them unawares, explore the deeper parts of the forest, and find your next adventure.
+Who knows, maybe the picnic will go home with you if you ask nicely…

 Insta <a href="https://instagram.com/benhodgeee" target="_blank">@benhodgeee</a>
 <hr>
 **Bitterroot** · *The Well*

+Deep in the desert lies a well.
+For some this is just a dream, for others this is life or death.
+As two men wander in search for water, you decide their fate.

 Insta <a href="https://instagram.com/bitterroot_theatre" target="_blank">@bitterroot_theatre</a>
 <hr>